mayadesp/Dauphine-coding-challenge/README.md

 **How to start?**
-* Define your grouping elements
+* Plan how you will group elements together
-* Add all the content inside your HTML doc
+* Find and save the images you are going to use
-* Find the images you are going to use
+* Add all the HTML for your content
-* Arrange the different groups of content in their location
+* Use CSS to arrange the groups of content
-* From top to bottom, Focuse on each group and arrange the elements: color, size…
+* From top to bottom, use CSS to fix the details: color, size, space, etc.

 Want to learn more?